florianmarkusse/html-parser/README.md

 - **Fast**: `html-parser` is designed for speed.
 Competitive benchmarks pending!

-## Demo Project
+## Demo Projects

-To see a complete example of how to install and use the `html-parser` library in a project, you can explore the [html-parser-demo-c repository](https://github.com/florianmarkusse/html-parser-demo-c).
-This demo project provides a practical demonstration of integrating and utilizing the `html-parser` library in a C application.
+To see complete examples of how to install and use the `html-parser` library in different projects, you can explore the following repositories:

+1. [C Demo Project](https://github.com/florianmarkusse/html-parser-demo-c): This demo project provides a practical demonstration of integrating and utilizing the `html-parser` library in a C application.

+2. [C++ Demo Project](https://github.com/your-username/html-parser-demo-cpp): This demo project provides a practical demonstration of integrating and utilizing the `html-parser` library in a C++ application.

+Feel free to choose the project that best suits your needs and explore how to use the `html-parser` library in your preferred programming language.

 ## Quick Example